ncase/anxiety/scenes/act1.md

 (#act1b)

-# act1a_study
+# act1a_productive

-b: You should multi-task and study during meals!
+b: Whip out your laptop and do some work right now!

 `hong({eyes:"0_annoyed"})`

-h: Um, I'd rather not get crumbs on my textboo--
+h: Um, I'd rather not get crumbs in my keyboa--

 ```
 bb({mouth:"normal", eyes:"fear"});
 Game.OVERRIDE_TEXT_SPEED = 1.5;
 ```

-b: If you don't study you'll be expelled from college and your parents will say
+b: If you're not productive you'll become a penniless parasite and your parents will say

 `bb({mouth:"small", eyes:"narrow"})`